 I do think the issue is hardware, which means newer lenses that’s part of Fuji’s X Mount Lens Roadmap should perform better.
 Fujifilm is also known pass on newer firmware updates back down the line, so I have comfort knowing that I won’t need to constantly upgrade in the future to get the latest features.

-14. I Don’t Need The Highest Setting All The Time
+15. I Don’t Need The Highest Setting or More Megapixels All The Time

 2020 has seen the introduction of words like 8K, All-I and 4:2:2 10-bit enter the lexicon of the average video shooter.
 All of a sudden, 4K 8 bit 4:2:0 at 100 mbps was an atrocity of inferior filmmaking.
 Don’t even talk to me about 1080p right?